mcarilli/CarND-Traffic-Sign-Classifier-P2-Solution/README.md

 An html file containing the code along with output for a complete run is also included (Traffic_Sign_Classifier.html).

+Unfortunately the training/validation/test datasets were too big to upload.
+You can run this notebook, but only if you clone the repo and add the "traffic-signs-data" directory containing "test.p," "train.p," and "valid.p."

 I installed TensorFlow with GPU support on my laptop, which has an Nvidia GPU.
 TensorFlow with GPU support was observed to train my network roughly 9X faster than the CPU-only version.